 Hope of a Girl Child (2018 – 2022) is a four-year project in partnership with the Community Research and Development Services, and funded by The Banyan Tree Foundation.
-Geographically focussed within Longido and Monduli districts, our Hope of a Girl Child project has two target groups.
-Firstly, it supports girls who have dropped out of school and helps them re-integrate into upper primary and lower secondary school.
-Secondly, it reaches girls who have made it to upper primary school, but need assistance to transition to secondary school.
+Geographically focussed within Longido and Monduli districts, our Hope of a Girl Child project has two target groups: girls who have dropped out of school and girls who have made it through to upper primary school but need assistance with transitioning to lower secondary school.

 In Maasai culture, negative traditional attitudes towards women and girls are inherent and widespread.
 Fathers, as the heads of the household, make all decisions regarding education and property.
 Girls’ education is not traditionally valued amongst the Maasai; if a child is sent to school, it tends to be sons rather than daughters, as girls will be married off at a young age and will ultimately benefit another community.
 For those lucky few who make it to school, girls are often forced to drop out due to poverty, unplanned pregnancy, abuse, female genital mutilation or early forced marriage.
 To provide an example, over 5,000 primary and 8,000 secondary school girls are expelled from school annually due to unplanned pregnancies.